knrafto/blc/README.md

 to the the latest definition that appears before the expression (see "Execution").

-## Imports

-And import statement of the form

-    import path.to.file;

-will inline the file path/to/file.lc, similar to the C preprocessor.
-Thus, order of imports can matter in some instances.

-The standard prelude (Prelude.lc) is automatically imported before every file.

 ## Execution

-After all imports are inlined into a single list of declarations, the main expression is equivalent to
+The main expression is equivalent to

     let <decls> in main